wojtek-rak/ApiReader/README.md

 # ApiReader
-App for reading and displaying API from Github.
+App for reading GithubApi and displaying data about repository.
 Enter Username and Repositoryname and click Get Data.
 You can refresh it in time by enter interval time ( in sec )